precice/su2-adapter/docs/get.md

  const string CParaviewXMLFileWriter::fileExt = ".vtu";
 ```

-and the python packages `mpi4py` and `swig` need to be loaded in the same virtual environment to complete the installation.
+and load the python packages `mpi4py` and `swig` in the same virtual environment.